I’m Sorry To Tell You This, But Websites Aren’t Marketing Tools

 - realized what it would and would not do for his business

-A little unscientific polling later, and it turns out most people view a Website as a marketing tool instead of as a storefront that needs to be marketed.most view a website as a marketing tool vs storefront that needs to be marketed Click To Tweet
+A little unscientific polling later, and I was shocked.
+It turns out most people view a Website as a marketing tool.
+Few saw websites as storefronts that require marketing.most view a website as a marketing tool vs storefront that needs to be marketed Click To Tweet

-Web developers need to stop assuming that their clients or potential clients understand this stuff, and take the time to educate someone as to what they’re getting into by having a website.
+Web developers need to stop assuming that their clients or potential clients understand this stuff.
+It’s up to us to take the time to educate someone about what they’re getting into by having a website.